Cat ownership and complaints

 - The trap must be:

 - placed in a shaded sheltered area and food and water provided

 - placed in an area where other animals, particularly dogs, cannot access the trap.

-- The cat trap must be properly cleaned, free of fur, mud and dirt with the trigger plate free from any soiling.
+- Cat traps must be returned properly cleaned, free of fur, mud and dirt, with the trigger plate free from soiling.

-If the cage is not returned in an acceptable condition by the end of the 2 week period the resident will be charged for the full replacement cost of the cat cage.
+If the trap is not returned in an acceptable condition by the end of the 14 day hire period, the hirer will be charged for the full replacement cost of the trap.